-The holidays are supposed to be the most wonderful time of the year, but for those struggling financially, they can bring more stress than joy.
-Even if you’re trying to watch your holiday budget, the expenses can really add up between buying gifts for friends and loved ones, holiday travel and countless parties.
+If you’re struggling financially, joyous occasions (think: friends and family members’ weddings, birthdays, and other holidays) can bring more stress than joy.
+When you’re trying to watch your budget, the expenses can really add up between buying gifts, travel, and countless parties.

 Changing the way you think about your money can really help.
 Naturally, when our bank account is low, our anxiety tends to be high.
 New research published in the American Psychological Association’s journal Emotions found that people living with low incomes also feel as though they have less control over their lives.
 The solution?
 Reframe how you’re thinking about the situation.